 Yazzie’s evolution as a fine artist has seen him not only refining the traditional forms of his Navajo (Diné) culture but also creating contemporary pieces with a modern art feel.
-These more abstracted styles allow for the reflection of a very personal and cultural sensibility of Lance Yazzie to come through; a sensibility that goes directly to the soul of what this artist wishes to express.
+These more abstracted styles allow for the reflection of a very personal and cultural sensibility to come through; a sensibility that goes directly to the soul of what Yazzie wishes to express.
 “The symbolism is not only meaningful to Native people but to all of us.
 I try to leave it open so people can find their own meaning. … When I use negative space in my sculptures, I feel like it allows room for the viewer to get inside the piece,” he explains.
 “My goals are to reflect society, culture, growth, spirituality and enlightenment.
 All of those through stone.”